Consciousness-Inspired Spatio-Temporal Abstractions for Better Generalization in Reinforcement Learning

 \section{Abstract}

-Inspired by human conscious planning, we propose \agentshort{}, a model-based reinforcement learning agent that utilizes spatial and temporal abstractions to generalize learned skills in novel situations.
-It automatically decomposes the task at hand into smaller-scale, more manageable subtasks and hence enables sparse decision-making and focuses its computation on the relevant parts of the environment.
-This relies on the definition of a high-level proxy problem represented as a directed graph, in which vertices and edges are learned end-to-end using hindsight.
+Inspired by human conscious planning, we propose \agentshort{}, a model-based reinforcement learning framework utilizing spatio-temporal abstractions to generalize better in novel situations.
+It automatically decomposes the given task into smaller, more manageable subtasks, and thus enables sparse decision-making and focused computation on the relevant parts of the environment.
+The decomposition relies on the extraction of an abstracted proxy problem represented as a directed graph, in which vertices and edges are learned end-to-end from hindsight.
 Our theoretical analyses provide performance guarantees under appropriate assumptions and establish where our approach is expected to be helpful.
-Generalization-focused experiments validate \agentshort{}'s significant advantage in zero-shot generalization, compared to existing state-of-the-art hierarchical planning methods.
+Generalization-focused experiments validate \agentshort{}'s significant advantage in zero-shot generalization, compared to some existing state-of-the-art hierarchical planning methods.